Country guides Asia

 Communications

 The international country dialling code for Thailand is +66.
 The outgoing code is 001, followed by the relevant country code (e.g. 00144 for the United Kingdom).
-Travellers can purchase local prepaid SIM cards for unlocked phones, and WiFi is available in cities and holiday resorts.
+Travellers can purchase local prepaid SIM cards for unlocked phones, or use eSIMs if their cellular providers support it on their networks.
+WiFi is available in cities and holiday resorts.

 Passport & Visa